Guide to Exploring the Charming Walled City of Cartagena

 There’s another decent tourist shop located diagonal from the back of the Cathedral that has a pretty good selection.
 Plus, there are tons of street vendors all over Cartagena’s Walled City (more on those below).

-For art, check out the street vendors by the Cathedral (as well as in Getsemaní).
+For art, check out the street vendors by the Cathedral.

 My personal second favorite souvenir to take home to people, after a nice bag of coffee, is a pack of cocadas from the Portal de los Dulces.

-The Portal de los Dulces is located in the archways of the buildings across from the Clocktower, and there are lots of stands here selling all sorts of traditional sweets.
-Whether you get some to take home or not, it’s worth a stop here to try a cocada and any other traditional Cartagena sweet that catches your eye.
+The Portal de los Dulces is located in the archways of the buildings across from the Clocktower, and there are lots of stands here selling all sorts of traditional sweets, worth a try whether you take some home or not.

-Where to Eat and Drink in the Cartagena Old City
+Where to Eat, Drink, and Be Merry in the Old Town of Cartagena

 Best Restaurants in Cartagena Old Town

-Below are some of our favorite restaurants in Cartagena’s Walled City.
-You might also want to check out my post on the best restaurants in Cartagena, and also my picks for the best traditional dishes to try in Cartagena, too.
+Check out my post on the best restaurants in Cartagena and my picks for the best traditional dishes to try in Cartagena too.

 Fine Dining and Higher End ($$$$)

-The Harry Sasson in the Santa Teresa is also in a lovely courtyard.
+The Harry Sasson in the Santa Teresa is another favorite and in a lovely courtyard.
 We’ve actually only ordered the “bar food” appetizers there, and the crab nachos and spicy pork rib tips are among my favorite dishes in all of Cartagena and perfect for sharing in a group.
-They are also very reasonably priced, but the main dishes are a good bit pricier.

 Finally, La Vitrola is one of Cartagena’s longest running and most famous restaurants and a bit of a throwback, but you often need reservations well in advance.